-The research variables consisted of red ginger compress, warm water compress, red ginger tea consumption, and warm water consumption as the independent variables and the degree of labor pain as the dependent variable.
-The research instruments included a questionnaire, volumetric glassware to measure the water, and a weight scale to measure the weight of red ginger being used.
+The research variables consisted of red ginger compress, warm water compress, red ginger tea consumption, and warm water consumption as the independent variables and the degree of labour pain as the dependent variable.
+The research instruments included questionnaire, volumetric glassware to measure the water, and weight scale to measure the weight of red ginger being used.
 The questionnaire was adapted from Hamilton Anxiety Rating Scale (HARS).
-It was proven to have high validity and reliability to measure the degree of pain in a clinical trial [14].
-The degree of pain was measured by using the scale below (table 3).
+It was proven to have high validity and reliability to measure the degree of pain in clinical trial (14).
+The degree of pain was measured by using the scale below (Table 3).

-Table 3: Degree of pain
+Table 3.
+Degree of Pain

-Degree of pain Scale Description Mild pain 1-3 Patients were still able to communicate well.
-Moderate pain 4-6 Patients were grimacing, able to pinpoint the location of the pain and describe it, able to follow an order from the midwife.
-Severe pain 7-9 Patients were not able to follow an order from the midwife, but still responded and were able to pinpoint the location of the pain but unable to describe it.
-The pain was not relieved by changing the body position, long breathe, or distraction.
-Very severe pain 10 Patients were no longer able to communicate and started hitting.
+Degree of Pain Scale Description Mild pain 1-3 Patients were still able to communicate well.
+Patients were grimacing, able to pinpoint the location of Moderate pain 4-6 the pain and describe it, able to follow order from the midwife.
+Patients were not able to follow order from the midwife, but still responded and were able to pinpoint the location Severe pain 7-9 of the pain but unable to describe it.
+The pain was not relieved by changing the body position, long breathe or distraction.
+Very severe pain 10 Patients were no longer able to communicate and started very severe pain 10 hitting.